University of Florida Taser incident: Versions of the incident

-News articles about the incident stated that Meyer had posted on his website's numerous comedy videos.
-It was also pointed out that Meyer made arrangements to have himself filmed.
-Therefore, it was speculated that the incident may have been a stunt by Meyer.
-The reports cited Meyer's behavior when no cameras were present as evidence that the incident was a prank.
-The police report claimed that "as [Meyer] was escorted down stairs with no cameras in sight, he remained quiet, but once the cameras made their way down stairs he started screaming and yelling again."
+Various news articles speculated that the incident was a stunt by Meyer, noting that he would post comedy videos on his personal website and arrange to have himself filmed by others.
+The reports also cited Meyer's behavior when no cameras were present as evidence that the incident was a prank.
+The police report claimed that "as [Meyer] was escorted [downstairs] with no cameras in sight, he remained quiet, but once the cameras made their way [downstairs] he started screaming and yelling again."
 Additionally, the report asserts that Meyer was "laughing and being lighthearted in the car, his demeanor completely changed once the cameras were not in sight."
 The police officers involved in the arrest claimed that during the ride, Meyer said: "I am not mad at you guys, you didn't do anything wrong, you were just trying to do your job."